newyork-anthonyng/Letter_Quest/README.md

 * The user must type the letters before they scroll past the defend bar.
 Any letters missed will damage the user.
 * Any letters typed before the defend bar will count as attacks that damage the enemy.
 * Any letters that have scrolled past the defend bar will not be able to be typed.
 The user must type the letters as they appear, from left to right.
+* This phase will have letters that are dependent on the type/difficulty of monster faced.

 ### Player Attributes and Items
 * Attack Strength